JacobFrodermann/Trampoline-Mod-Forge/README.md

 ### Trampoline Mod Forge

-A simple Forge mod adding Trampolines
+A simple Forge 1.18.2 mod adding Trampolines for